 Relying Party Public Key and Certificate Usage

 ACA-issued certificates specify restrictions on use through critical certificate extensions, including the basic constraints and key usage extensions.
 The ACA issues CRLs specifying the current status of all unexpired ACA certificates.
-It is recommended that relying parties process and comply with this information whenever using ACA issued certificates in a transaction.

-Certificate Renewal
+ACA Certificate Reissuance

 Certificate renewal consists of issuing a new certificate with a new validity period and serial number while retaining all other information in the original certificate including the public key.
 Frequent renewal of certificates may assist in reducing the size of CRLs.